Cowboys & Indians

 "Still not a hotel," moaned Brad.

-His business concluded, Gopi turned to leave, then he paused in the doorway for effect, "Oh, by the way, you're all invited to Lal Quilla tonight, Shriji is throwing a party.
-His Bentley will collect you at 8 and please, wear something decent."
+His business concluded, Gopi turned to leave, then he paused in the doorway for effect, "Oh, by the way, you're all invited to Lal Quilla tonight, Shriji is

 He turned and left, behind him Brad uttered a parting profanity, "Asshole."